 Reading More

-You can’t get where you want to go if you’re not learning all the time.
+You can’t get where you want to go if you’re not learning constantly.
 One of the best ways to learn is to read.

 Reading habits don’t need to be complicated; you can start a simple 25 page-a-day habit right now.
 While it seems small, the gains add up quickly.